jotne-aet-git/eee-development/eeE-IFC-API/ifcobject-services-01/a_schemata/ifcproperty_data.md

  Attribute   | Type | Comment |
 -------------|------|---------|
-ifcpropertyset.globalid |String|Id for the property set within model ifcpropertyset.name |String|Ifc property set name as given in model ifcpropertyset.description  |String|Human readable description of the property set ifcproperty.name |String|Ifc property name as given in model ifcproperty.description  |String|Human readable description of the property ifcproperty.type |String|Ifc property type - entity name for IFC property ifcproperty.unit |String|Ifc property unit as a string ifcproperty.value |String|Ifc property value as a srting, see table below url |String| How to identify the object as a cloud resource
+ifcpropertyset_globalid |String|Id for the property set within model ifcpropertyset_name |String|Ifc property set name as given in model ifcpropertyset_description  |String|Human readable description of the property set ifcproperty_name |String|Ifc property name as given in model ifcproperty_description  |String|Human readable description of the property ifcproperty_type |String|Ifc property type - entity name for IFC property ifcproperty_unit |String|Ifc property unit as a string ifcproperty_value |String|Ifc property value as a srting, see table below url |String| How to identify the object as a cloud resource

 Applicable property types versus value string: